nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 1. Use the same Branch key and URI scheme values as when you installed the plugin.
 1. Append `--variable ENCODED_ID=READ_FROM_DASHBOARD` to the installation command.
    - Replace `READ_FROM_DASHBOARD` with the four-character value provided underneath the **SHA256 Cert Fingerprints** field on the Branch dashboard.
-It will look something like this: `WSuf`
+It will look something like this: `WSuf`.
+The `/` character should be omitted. {% image src='/img/pages/getting-started/universal-app-links/enable_app_links.png' full center alt='enable app links' %}

 Here is an example of the full plugin installation command: